 Unemployment rate: Number of unemployed persons expressed as a percentage of the labour force.
-The unemployment rate for a particular group (age, sex, marital status, etc.) is the number unemployed in that group expressed as a percentage of the labour force for that group.
-For note on international comparisons, see page 6.
+The unemployment rate for a particular group (for example, age, sex, marital status) is the number unemployed in that group expressed as a percentage of the labour force for that group.
+For note on international comparisons, see Section 2: Determining labour force status.